Curriculum and Academic Policy

 - Required text and supplies (if applicable) and where students can find them.
 For all courses, especially GEF courses, consider adopting an open-source text.

-- Optional text and supplies.
+- List all optional text and supplies.

 Assessments